This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

-To make the puree, add bananas to a food processor with a tablespoon of water and blend.
+To make the puree, add bananas to a food processor with a tablespoon of water, and blend.
 Add more water if necessary to reach the consistency of thick applesauce.

 As bananas brown when exposed to air, use as quickly as possible in recipes.
-If you are using banana puree in raw preparations, add one teaspoon of fresh lemon juice to the food processor to help retard the oxidation process.
+If you are using banana puree in raw preparations, add one teaspoon of fresh lemon juice to the food processor to help slow the oxidation process.